 The project will apply multi-scale network modeling to the rich trove of data unleashed by electronic recordkeeping—social media posts, crime statistics, demographic trends and countless other sources.
 The researchers will crunch all this data to develop algorithmic tools that could, for example: illuminate the labyrinthine network behind global securities trading based on just a few scraps of information, help law enforcement stay one step ahead of criminal gangs or help international diplomats reach better decisions.

 In financial markets, for example, you sometimes see a shock to the system...because even the traders don’t fully understand what has happened.
 Michael Wellman, Lynn A. Conway Professor of Electrical Engineering and Computer Science

-Michael Wellman, the Lynn A. Conway Professor of Computer Science and Engineering, believes that the project could provide an important window into the world’s very largest networks, which have grown so complex that in many cases, even those who run them don’t fully understand them.
+Michael Wellman, the Lynn A. Conway Professor of Computer Science and Engineering and investigator on the project, believes that the project could provide an important window into the world’s very largest networks, which have grown so complex that in many cases, even those who run them don’t fully understand them.

 “In financial markets, for example, you sometimes see a shock to the system that takes everyone by surprise, and that causes things to freeze up because even the traders don’t fully understand what has happened,” he said.
 “If we could develop a better understanding, it would help to unfreeze things more quickly and improve the stability of the system.”

 For smaller networks, such as a group of negotiating countries or even criminal street gangs, the tools could help diplomats and law enforcement predict future behavior and influence decisions more effectively.
 That could lead to more fruitful negotiations, or it could help law enforcement tamp down gang activity by staying one step ahead.